steveaq/steveaq.github.io/_posts/2022-03-18-FBREF-Data-Scraping-Walk-Through-pt2.md

 In my last post, I picked Napoli as the team to analyse, but since we're looking at players now, I'm going to keep it #Brexit, and have a look at the young up and coming, English attacking midfield players currently in the EPL.

-To narrow it down I've gone with U23 players, so in no particluar order:
+To narrow it down I've gone with U23 players, so in no particular order:
 - [Bukayo Saka](https://fbref.com/en/players/bc7dc64d/Bukayo-Saka)
 - [Phil Foden](https://fbref.com/en/players/ed1e53f3/Phil-Foden)
 - [Emile Smith-Rowe](https://fbref.com/en/players/9674002f/Mason-Mount)